Manaslu peak Expedition

 Additional Entry fees and tip/donation

-• Kathmandu: During the sightseeing in Kathmandu or Pokhara the entry fees for Temple or Monastery, Durbar Square are not includes on the cost.
+• Kathmandu: During the sightseeing in Kathmandu, the entry fees for Temple or Monastery, Durbar Square are not includes on the cost.

 Additional porter or Sherpa request